"I was there..."

 Photo: Keith Holmes

 Meanwhile, back at the “Rock Against Reagan” rally, as news of the arrests spread, various comedians, speakers, and new wave/punk bands urged the crowd to go to the Hall of Justice after the rally to protest the arrests.
-(The Hall of Justice also houses the main SF jail and Police Department.)
+(The Hall of Justice also houses the main San Francisco jail and Police Department.)
 About 1,000 people, escorted by the Trojan Donkey, marched to the hall to show their disgust with the police tactics.
 The crowd rallied in the street out in front of the building, under the watchful eyes of a division of cops guarding the entrance.
 Many of the demonstrators sat down in the streets, while others urged people not to.
 Everyone remained non-confrontational yet very spirited in chanting “Let them go!”

 The police charges quickly split up the remaining crowd into small groups, who were completely intimidated by the fear that the person next to them was really a cop.
 Altogether, 282 people were arrested that night, and many received serious injuries from clubs.